MykolaMotyshyn/MykolaMotyshyn/README.md

 - 👋 Hi, I’m @MykolaMotyshyn
 - 👀 I’m interested in AQA activities
 - 🌱 I’m currently learning Java & Python for increasing my skills and get better results from my work
 - 💞️ I’m looking to collaborate on Java/Python automation.
-Will be grateful if you can teach me some thing new, or point on my mistakes.
+Will be grateful if you can teach me something new, or point on my mistakes.
 - 📫 How to reach me : just find me on Telegram.

 <!---